 September–December | January–March | April–June | June–September |

-Management Communication (Elective*) - Competitive Strategy & Business Policy - Leadership Module 3 - Optional Electives* |
+Competitive Strategy & Business Policy - Operations & Technology Management - Leadership Foundations III (begins) - Optional Electives* |

-Introduction to Strategic Management Research (SMR) - Introduction to Business Creation Option (BCO) - Operations & Technology Management - Leadership Module 4 - Optional Electives* |
+Strategic Management Research (SMR) - Business Creation Program (BCP) - Leadership Foundation III (continues) - Leadership Communication - Optional Electives* |

 Course Descriptions

-Management Communication (Elective) | The purpose of this course is to improve your management communication skills, primarily in the areas of presenting and communicative persuasion. |
+Leadership Communication (Elective) | The purpose of this course is to help improve your management communication skills, primarily in the areas of presenting and communicative persuasion. |

 Competitive Strategy & Business Policy | Study of general management task of forging a corporate competitive strategy.
 Emphasis on economics of business rivalry within a variety of industrial settings and implications of changing environments on business strategy. |